tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 ---

 ### 10. Instructor Do: Introduction to Subqueries (10 min)

+In this activity, students will be introduced to the concept of subqueries to query the resulting dataset of another (nested) query.

 Open the [slideshow](https://docs.google.com/presentation/d/1uegNjJniwluj1P1nUUfwF2-981xcwlmdR_Hh9m92Nts/edit#slide=id.g584fa64c5f_1_60) to begin the discussion of subqueries.
 A **subquery** is nested inside a larger query.